The Nut (film): Cast

-Frank Campeau, Jeanne Carpenter, Charles Chaplin, Mary Pickford and Charles Stevens appear uncredited.
+Frank Campeau, Jeanne Carpenter, Charles Chaplin, Mary Pickford and Charles Stevens appear uncredited in the movie, although Pickford and Chaplin are mentioned in advertisements.

 Fairbanks biographer Jeffrey Vance disputes the claims of many film historians that Charlie Chaplin appears in the film.
-"It is clearly as Chaplin imitator, not Chaplin himself, who appears briefly in the party sequence wearing the Tramp costume."
+"It is clearly a Chaplin imitator, not Chaplin himself, who appears briefly in the party sequence wearing the Tramp costume."